HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ## Introduction

-This chapter examines the rapidly evolving landscape of Content Delivery Networks (CDNs) in 2025, with an increased focus on their role as HTTP protocol optimization.
+This chapter examines the rapidly evolving landscape of Content Delivery Networks (CDNs) in 2025, with an increased focus on their role in HTTP protocol optimization.
 CDNs fundamentally exist to solve HTTP delivery challenges at scale, from reducing TCP connection overhead through HTTP/2 multiplexing to eliminating head-of-line blocking via HTTP/3's QUIC transport.
 As HTTP protocols have evolved from HTTP/1.1's connection limitations to HTTP/3's advanced features, CDNs have served as the primary deployment vehicle, implementing these protocols years before origin servers adopt them.

 Modern CDNs optimize delivery across the entire spectrum of web content.
 For highly cacheable resources (static assets, public API responses, shared content), CDNs provide traditional caching benefits enhanced by advanced compression and modern format delivery.
 For content with limited cacheability (user-specific data, frequently updated APIs, personalized experiences), CDNs still deliver performance improvements through connection optimization, intelligent routing, and edge processing, reducing latency even when content cannot be cached.